0x4f53/Wristkey/README.md

 Make sure that

 1. Wristkey has storage permissions in your watch's Settings app.
-2. If importing from JSON, make sure the file you export is an **Unencrypted** file in **JSON** format and that you don't rename it.
+2. When importing from JSON, make sure the file you export is an **Unencrypted** file in **JSON** format and that you don't rename it.
-3. If importing from Google Authenticator or a QR code, make sure the screenshot or picture is in **PNG or JPG** format and is clear.
+3. When importing from Google Authenticator or a QR code, make sure the screenshot or picture is in **PNG or JPG** format and is clear.
-4. If using a Wristkey backup file, make sure it has the _.wfs_ extension.
+4. When using a Wristkey backup file, make sure it has the _.wfs_ extension.

 #### File export not working